PDAL/PDAL/doc/tutorial/python-filtering.rst

 we would like to filter.

 PDAL has three different ways to manipulate data with Python.
 The first is :ref:`filters.python`, which we will be using in this tutorial.
-The second is :ref:`filters.`, which allows you to keep or remove points given a Python filtering operation.
-The third is the Python extension at https://pypi.python.org/pypi/PDAL that allows you to utilize PDAL processing operations in your own Python programs.
+The second is the Python extension at https://pypi.python.org/pypi/PDAL that allows you to utilize PDAL processing operations in your own Python programs.